1-noob/news_handler/README.md

 The project is designed to automate personal news collection by centralizing articles, organizing them using rule-based categorization, and persisting them reliably.
 It serves as the foundation for a future API-driven service to manage news-related tasks remotely.

-This system can easily be modified to suit individual needs like tracking buisness related news
+This system can easily be modified to suit individual needs like tracking buisness related news, or stock market news, or a blog.
+(Only requirement is that they should support [RSS](https://en.wikipedia.org/wiki/RSS) or else you have to use RSS genertor websites).

 ## Current Capabilities